-Overview Symptoms Evaluation Treatment specialist Home Care nosebleed using a cane using crutches warning signs Underlying Cause
+Overview Risk Factors Symptoms Evaluation Treatment questions for doctor specialist Home Care nosebleed taking control using a cane using crutches warning signs Prevention Complications Underlying Cause Anatomy Genetics

 - Pinch the nose firmly for 15 minutes without letting go.
 Make sure you are pinching the bulb of the nose so that it is completely closed.

 - Breathe through your mouth.

 - Drink cold water to clear blood from your throat.

 - Seek medical care if the bleeding does not stop within 15 to 20 minutes.